UK regulator clears Amazon stake in coronavirus-hit Deliveroo

 LONDON (Reuters) - Amazon’s purchase of a stake in Deliveroo has been provisionally cleared by Britain’s competition regulator in view of a potentially fatal deterioration in the online food delivery group’s finances because of the coronavirus pandemic.

-Amazon led a $575 million fundraising in Deliveroo in May, making what the two parties called “a minority investment” and pitching it against Uber Eats and Takeaway.com in the global race to dominate the market for takeaway meal deliveries.
+Amazon.com Inc (AMZN.O) led a $575 million fundraising in Deliveroo last May, making what the two parties called “a minority investment” and pitching it against Uber Eats (UBER.N) and Takeaway.com (TKWY.AS) in the global race to dominate the market for meal deliveries.

-The Competition and Markets Authority (CMA) launched a detailed investigation in December, saying the deal could damage competition by discouraging Amazon from re-entering the online restaurant food market and further developing its presence within the online convenience grocery delivery market.
+Britain’s Competition and Markets Authority (CMA) launched a detailed investigation in December, saying the deal could damage competition by discouraging Amazon from re-entering the online restaurant food market and further developing its presence within the online convenience grocery delivery market.

 However, the CMA said on Friday it had become clear that the health emergency was having a significant negative impact on Deliveroo’s revenues, given the closure of a large number of the restaurants available through its platform during the lockdown.